cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 Along with the type definition, the next important component of the `keeper.go` file is the `keeper`'s constructor function, `NewKeeper`.
 This function instantiates a new `keeper` of the type defined above, with a `codec`, store `keys` and potentially references to other modules' `keeper`s as parameters.
 The `NewKeeper` function is called from the [application's constructor](#constructor-function).
 The rest of the file defines the `keeper`'s methods, primarily getters and setters.

-### Command-Line and REST Interfaces
+### Command-Line, gRPC Services and REST Interfaces

-Each module defines command-line commands and REST routes to be exposed to end-user via the [application's interfaces](#application-interfaces).
+Each module defines command-line commands, gRPC services and REST routes to be exposed to end-user via the [application's interfaces](#application-interfaces).
 This enables end-users to create messages of the types defined in the module, or to query the subset of the state managed by the module.

 #### CLI